-Editor’s Note: This section will provide a reference model for RPH Signing

-The figure below shows the reference architecture for SIP RPH signing.
+Figure 1 below shows the reference architecture for SIP RPH signing.
 It is an extension to the SHAKEN architecture defined in [ATIS-100074] for signing the SIP RPH of NS/EP NGN-PS calls across IPNNIs.
-In Figure 8, the NS/EP NGN-PS call is originated from service provider A’s network that performs the authentication service and the NS/EP NGN-PS call is terminated in service provider B’s network, which performs the verification service.
+In Figure 1, the NS/EP NGN-PS call is originated from service provider A’s network that performs the authentication service and the NS/EP NGN-PS call is terminated in service provider B’s network, which performs the verification service.
 The functional elements within black rectangular boxes are IMS and SHAKEN elements while the dotted red boxes are introduced functional elements necessary to realize the SIP RPH signing for NS/EP NGN-PS.

 Figure 1 – Architecture for Signing SIP RPH of NS/EP Calls